samestep/floretta/crates/floretta-cli/README.md

 floretta --help
 ```

-For example, if you create a file called `square.wat` with these contents:
+Here are some usage examples, assuming you have [Node.js][] installed.
+First, create a file called `square.wat` with these contents:

 ```wat
 (module